TH3FoxLord/NoPixelServer-Updated/README.md

 Enjoy Swxy#0001 :)

-Installation
+Installation :

 Create a FiveM server (guide)

 Stop the server

-Open the new folder that was created under the txData folder Delete everything in that folder
+Open the new folder that was created under the txData folder

+Delete everything in that folder

 Clone this repository to that folder

-Run nopixel.sql in your database
+Run <nopixel.sql> in your database

-Run set-passwords.bat (requires wlr - I used Ubuntu) Start the server
+Run set-passwords.bat (requires wlr - I used Ubuntu)

+Start the server